4d/docs/website/translated_docs/pt/API/imapTransporterClass.md

 *   *msgNumber*, an *integer* value indicating the sequence number of the message to retrieve or
 *   *msgID*, a *text* value indicating the unique ID of the message to retrieve.

 The optional *options* parameter allows you pass an object defining additional instructions for handling the message.
-The following properties are available:
+As seguintes propriedades estão disponíveis:

 | Propriedade | Type     | Descrição                                                                                                                   |
 | ----------- | -------- | --------------------------------------------------------------------------------------------------------------------------- |